WenPai-org/wenpai.org/wp-content/plugins/display-a-meta-field-as-block/readme.txt

 3. Enable `Show in REST API` ACF setting

 == Changelog ==

+= 1.3.0 =
+*Release Date - 05 August 2024*

+* Added    - (MFB Pro) Register custom bindings for heading and paragraph when displaying a text field as a heading or a paragraph block
+* Added    - (MFB Pro) Allow linking an image field to a custom URL from another field
+* Improved - (MFB Pro) Display dynamic value in the editor when displaying a field as a heading, paragraph, button, image, or video block
+* Improved - (MFB Pro) Allow displaying the value of URL, and email as button text when displaying them as a button
+* Fixed    - (MFB Pro) Expanding image is not getting dynamic value
+* Refactor - Replaced classnames with clsx
+* Refactor - Replace useSetting by useEttings
+* Updated  - Tested up to 6.5 for block bindings

+= 1.2.14 =
+*Release Date - 31 July 2024*

+* Improved - Escape the style attribute for prefix and suffix

+= 1.2.13 =
+*Release Date - 17 July 2024*

+* Improved - Ignore array and object fields from the list of suggested names in the meta field type
+* Improved - MFB Pro: Change the label with mailto prefix to the mail value
+* Updated  - Update Freemius SDK to 2.7.3

 = 1.2.11 =
 *Release Date - 06 June 2024*